-- DROP OFF Parents/guardians will use car line to drop off (8:00 am 8:30 am) students. - PICK UP Parents/guardians will use car line to pick up (3:30 pm 3:45 pm) students. - SIGN OUT STUDENTS EARLY Parents/guardians must call ahead to sign out students during the school day if leaving for an appointment, illness, etc. Staff will walk student out to car at the west building. - Parents/guardians must social distance and wear masks when they are come to the office.
-Parents/guardians will not be able to enter the school (double doors just past the library). - Parents/guardians will not be permitted to gather in groups during drop off and pick up.
+- DROP OFF Parents/guardians will use car line to drop off (8:15 am 8:29 am) students. - PICK UP Parents/guardians will use car line to pick up (3:30 pm 3:45 pm) students. - SIGN OUT STUDENTS EARLY Parents/guardians must call ahead to sign out students during the school day if leaving for an appointment, illness, etc. Staff will send student out to the car at the west building.